jalview/jalview-js/README.md

 ### Embedded mode
 For JalviewJS alpha, embedded mode is still a work in progress.
-The principle is that when JalviewJS is started up in embedded mode, the Jalview Desktop is hidden, and any windows opened are shown in specially tagged <div>s.
+The principle is that when JalviewJS is started up in embedded mode, the Jalview Desktop is hidden, and any windows opened are shown in specially tagged &lt;div&gt; elements.

 ```
 <script src="swingjs/swingjs2.js"></script>